Feeds:

 Don’t have your ego let them down.

-Just give the helping hand.
+Just lend the helping hand.

 The patient, lying on bed with tears,